Moffein/Starstorm2Unofficial/Starstorm 2/Starstorm2Release/README.md

 - Taunts
 	- Tweaked taunt code to be less jank.
-		- Special skin effects like the MGR music on Nemmando's Mastery isn't hardcoded into the main emote state anymore.
+		- Special skin effects like the MGR music on Nemmando's Mastery aren't hardcoded into the main emote state anymore.
 			- A side effect of this is that you can no longer use other taunts while already in a taunt state.
-(Taunt cancels were hardcoded the exact base emote states, but special effects are now in inherited states).
+(Taunt cancels were hardcoded to swap to the exact base emote states, but special effects are now in inherited states so they would be skipped).
 		- Let me know if anything else broke.
 	- Keybinds can now be changed in-game via Risk of Options.
 (This will reset your previous config setting)